 Also see our review of this model's successor, the Whistler XTR-695SE.

 Although Whistler management seemed hesitant to proclaim the XTR-695 to be a breakthrough design prior to its release, private conversations with the

 engineering team hinted that it would be something special: A radar detector for the serious road warrior.
 That's a significant statement.

 This group of enthusiast drivers differs from ordinary consumers and places heavy emphasis on a detector's information-delivery ability while giving equal

 weight to its performance.
 We're among that group, recognizing that even the best detector is merely a tool.
 If it doesn't provide detailed information about

 threats encountered, if it can't detect radar at extreme range (a.k.a. high sensitivity), it's not a tool we'd use in defense of my driver's license.
 Not surprisingly, we

 In appearance, the Whistler XTR-695 is a radical departure from past models.
 Namely, its top case, speaker grille and buttons aren't slathered with chrome.
 Other

 than some unobtrusive white labels, it's all-black.
-The payoff is minimal windshield glare, a huge advantage.
+The payoff is minimal windshield glare, a big advantage.

 In our opinion any properly designed piece of windshield-mounted mobile electronic gear should be flat black, period.
 Even white labels create mirror images